bojotamara/registry-app/test_cases.md

 4. Process a bill of sale
-- 🔧 no error when a nonexistent registration number is entered ?
-I'm confused, there seems to be an error now
+- 🔧 no error when a nonexistent registration number is entered
-- 🤷 if the name of the current owner (that is provided) does not match the name of the most recent owner of the car in the system, the transfer cannot be made
+- ✅ if the name of the current owner (that is provided) does not match the name of the most recent owner of the car in the system, the transfer cannot be made
-- 🤷 When the transfer can be made, the expiry date of the current registration is set to today's date and a new registration under the new owner's name is recorded with the registration date and the expiry date set by the system to today's date and a year after today's date respectively.
+- ✅ When the transfer can be made, the expiry date of the current registration is set to today's date and a new registration under the new owner's name is recorded with the registration date and the expiry date set by the system to today's date and a year after today's date respectively.
-- 🤷 a unique registration number should be assigned by the system to the new registration
+- ✅ a unique registration number should be assigned by the system to the new registration
-- 🤷 data in the table looks good
+- ✅ data in the table looks good
-- 🤷 if the name of the new owener is not in the database, the transaction cannot be made
+- ✅ if the name of the new owener is not in the database, the transaction cannot be made

 5. Process a payment